 Karat Packaging Reports Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- CHINO, Calif., March 16, 2023 (GLOBE NEWSWIRE) -- Karat Packaging Inc. (Nasdaq: KRT) (“Karat”), a specialty distributor and manufacturer of disposable foodservice products and related items, today announced financial results for its fourth quarter and full year ended December 31, 2022.
+CHINO, Calif., March 16, 2023 (GLOBE NEWSWIRE) -- Karat Packaging Inc. KRT ("Karat"), a specialty distributor and manufacturer of disposable foodservice products and related items, today announced financial results for its fourth quarter and full year ended December 31, 2022.

 Fourth Quarter 2022 Highlights